rutrum/ccase/README.md

-# Convert Case
+# ccase

-A command line utility to convert to and from various cases.
+A command line utility to convert to and from various cases.  `ccase` is short for "convert case."

 ## Usage